Best Running Shorts for Women of 2024

 • Pricey

 Covering hundreds of miles over multiple seasons, one iRunFar tester ran in the Ciele Athletics W DLYShort Short Brief almost exclusively while training for the Western States Endurance Run.
 These shorts are lightweight and breathable and are the kind of shorts you can wear through mid-run alpine lake dips.
-They will cool you down and then quickly dry and return to feeling light and airy.
+They will cool you down, quickly dry, and return to feeling light and airy.
 The mid-rise fit comes up just above the hips and below the belly button, and the soft waistband with a thick drawstring ensures they feel secure without squeezing too tightly.
 Inside, there’s a comfortable liner that fits snugly but doesn’t squeeze or restrict at all, and it stays in place whether you’re cruising over rolling hills, power hiking a steep incline, taking plunge steps down a scree field, or squatting down to gorge on trailside huckleberries.
-Additionally, the liner’s seams are reverse stitched to reduce any chance of chafing and treated for wicking performance and odor control.
+Additionally, the liner’s seams are reverse stitched to reduce any chance of chafing and treated for improved wicking performance and odor control.

 With a four-inch inseam, these shorts provide excellent coverage for summer trail and mountain running.
 They’re constructed from a light, stretch-woven fabric and have a small split design on the side to enhance the range of motion.
 These shorts will move with you while also staying put.
 A subtle zippered pocket on the rear can hold one or two small items, like a car key or identification.
 It is not big enough for a smartphone, and anything heavy would bounce.
 There’s also a tiny front pocket inside the liner.
 We’d like to see a key attachment within that pocket to feel more secure about storing a car or house key there.